marcohenriques/python-project-skeleton/docs/tools_included/makefile.md

 make clean-all
 ```

-Delete virtual environment and all generated and temporary files.
+Delete the virtual environment and all generated and temporary files.

 ## Docker

-Tasks related with docker.
-This section is only available if selected in project setup (`include_docker`).
+Tasks related to docker.
+This section is only available if selected in the project setup (`include_docker`).

 ### build-docker